Dear Apple and Google: It’s time to stop releasing a new phone every year

 Frank Gillett points to Amazon, which has sort of backed into this model with Prime by offering so many services under one umbrella—and selling highly subsidized hardware to power it.

 But selling consumers a smartphone subscription instead of a new phone seems like it could lead to lousy deals for consumers—a glorified rent-to-own scenario.
 And furthermore, for smartphone makers, the subscription model may not be financially attractive.
 A subscription might supply steady revenue, but not necessarily a lot of profit at the end of the day.
 “You sell an iPhone 10 for $1,000, there’s already $400-$500 in profit there [or more].
-It’s very difficult to get to $400-$500 in subscriptions,” says Amit, who points out that subscription apps or music, which split profits with third parties, probably don’t offer Apple the margins that hardware does.
+It’s very difficult to get to $400-$500 in subscriptions,” says Amit, who points out that subscription apps for music, which split profits with third parties, probably don’t offer Apple the margins that hardware does.

 And truthfully, Apple (and to some extent Google) has already squeezed this extra service and subscription revenue out of its users already!
 Apple has iCloud, a new app subscription, its entire App Store for which it takes 30% of revenue, a freakin’ credit card, and warranty options—plus it’s making money selling cases and replacing batteries and glass screens.